rjacaac211/Real-Time-Stock-Market-Data-with-Kafka-and-AWS/README.md

 # Real-Time Stock Market Data with Kafka and AWS

+## Introduction

-Welcome to the "Real-Time Stock Market Data with Kafka and AWS" repository!
-This project demonstrates how to build a scalable pipeline for real-time stock market data ingestion and processing using Apache Kafka and AWS services like S3.
+This project demonstrates how to build a scalable pipeline for real-time stock market data ingestion and processing using Apache Kafka and AWS S3.

 ## Overview